Moscow City Hall (Idaho)

 As a federal building, it served historically as a post office and a courthouse of the U.S. District Court for the District of Idaho.
 Listed on the National Register of Historic Places in 1973, it was vacated in 1974 when the new federal building opened two blocks south.
 Two years later, it was acquired by the city from the General Services Administration for $70,000, with half of that funded from the state historical society.
 At the time, the land alone was valued at $100,000.

 Rejected for use as a library in 1979, it became a community center in the early 1980s.

-A bond issue to fund a renovation was defeated in late 1986, it became the city hall of the municipality in the 1990s.
+A bond issue to fund a renovation was defeated in late 1986.
+It became the city hall of the municipality in the 1990s, and is now known as Moscow City Hall.